Wayne Holloway-Smith

-The final poem in the collection – "Short" – won the Geoffrey Dearmer Prize in 2016.
+The final poem in the collection – "Short" – won the Geoffrey Dearmer Award in 2016.
 His second pamphlet, I CAN'T WAIT FOR THE WENDING, was published by Test Centre in 2018.
 His poem "the posh mums are boxing in the square" won the National Poetry Competition in 2018.
 His second full-length collection, Love minus Love, was shortlisted for the 2020 T. S. Eliot Prize as well as being a Poetry Book Society Wild Card choice.
 His pamphlet, Lasagne, was published by Out-Spoken Press in spring 2020.